This carrot cake recipe is filled with ruby red cranberries, orange zest, and coconut. It’s flavorful, textured, and delicious!

 On Wednesday morning, white, billowy snow blanketed our neighborhood like a mother settling her child into bed.
 The snow was untouched; unbothered.
 It softly summoned children of all ages to play outside, but the cold wind was enough for people to go back into the warmth of their home.
-A brief glance at the snow was enough for me to brew up some tea and bake a couple loaves of carrot cake to keep warm.
+A brief glance at the snow was enough for me to brew up some tea and bake a couple loaves of carrot cake (onto the carrot cake recipe in a minute) to keep warm.
 My family slept in; I answered a few emails while sipping tea and reading the New York Times.
 It was the start to a perfect morning.

 The first time I bit into this carrot cake (over two years ago), the crumb, and the moistness immediately made my mouth bellow out for several more bites.
 The cake is bejeweled with ruby red dried cranberries, orange zest, toasted walnuts and pecans, coconut (for some flavor, texture, and for a bit of natural sweetness), and of course, a warm heaping teaspoon of cinnamon (for the warmth that any snowy winter day beckons for).